 This initiative comes from looking at our own statistics showing a huge discrepancy amongst the people we support, between male (or identifying as male) and female (or identifying as female) clients, clearly highlighting that men are still not getting the support they need.
 Added to that are male suicide rates in the UK reportedly hitting a two-decade high earlier this year.
 This is a worrying situation which we want to remedy tirelessly.
-In the past, we have tried launching men’s programmes (such as Men on Bikes to only name one) which haven’t really taken off, so we’re ready to go back to the drawing board and start again.

 We believe that saying men don’t want to talk about mental health is just not good enough (and maybe an incorrect assumption!).
 We think more needs to be done to listen to them, respond to their needs and allow them to connect with their identities, emotions and wellbeing.
 The best way to achieve this is certainly to ask them directly: “what do you need from us?” so this is what we’re doing!

 So what can YOU do to help us on our mission?

 - Download our poster and share it on social media, pin it on noticeboards at your local supermarket or library, include it in your company’s or local newsletter…